Did you know that September is the most popular birth month in the USA!

 To use, dilute the oil with any other carrier oil in 1:1 proportion.
 Start with the diluted oil to get the baby’s body accustomed to the herb.
 Gradually work your way up to 2 parts macerated oil to 1 part carrier oil by the time you get to the 12 month mark.

 The fennel and dill tea will usually be enough to keep gas and colic away.
-But if you ever need additional help, mix 1 drop each of lemon and rose EOs in 30 ml of sweet almond oil.
+But if you ever need additional help, mix 1 drop each of lemon and rose essential oils in 30 ml of sweet almond oil.
 Warm the oil just a bit and then massage baby’s tummy, around the navel, with the oil.
 Use gentle, clockwise strokes to ease abdominal pain and massage only for 30-45 seconds.

 4. For babies 6-12 months